JEP 14: The Tip & Tail Model of Library Development

 The effectiveness of tip & tail rests on backporting as little as possible from tip to tail: only critical bug fixes and security patches.

 Inevitably, some users will ask for backports of new features or functional enhancements from the tip train because they use tail releases and are unable or unwilling to adopt tip releases.
 However, wanting new features or functional enhancements implies they are actively evolving their code and would generally be well served by tip releases.
 This is a conundrum, and the reasons behind it tend to be idiosyncratic, e.g., corporate policies, tool choices, and staffing levels.
 Library developers should keep in mind that time spent on backporting is time not spent on advancing the tip, thus hurting users building new systems.
-Backporting new features also risks destabilizing the tail, thus hurting users focused on stability, which the tail exists to serve.
+Backporting new features and functional enhancements also risks destabilizing the tail, thus hurting users focused on stability, which the tail exists to serve.

 Library developers may be tempted to backport performance improvements from the tip train.
 While some users focused on stability might be able to accept the risk of the changes involved, all users focused on stability can live without them.
 Not backporting performance improvements is unlikely to cause users focused on stability to abandon a library, because adopting a different library would be even riskier than upgrading to the tip of the current library.
+There may be exceptions, such as backporting a small performance improvement that is highly localized and and obviously low risk.
+However, because the effectiveness of tip & tail rests on the low cost of maintaining tails, such exceptions should be kept to a minimum.

 Picking a JDK baseline